 - Now in its fifth year, the Efficiency Forward partnership has enabled MIT to achieve an annual reduction of 47 million kilowatt-hours, and the Institute is expecting to reach an annual reduction of 55 million kilowatt-hours by June 2016.

 - At the same time, Efficiency Forward is now helping MIT reduce natural gas consumption on campus as well.
 The initial goal of saving 350,000 therms of natural gas by June 2016 has been far surpassed, as MIT is already on track to reduce consumption by more than 900,000 therms by that date.

 Is MIT keeping track of its greenhouse gas emissions?

 Yes.
-MIT recently completed a greenhouse gas emissions inventory based on the Operational Control Approach as defined by the World Resources Institute’s GHG Protocol.
-The Office of Sustainability provides detailed information about MIT’s greenhouse gas emissions measuring and inventories.
+For each fiscal year since 2014, MIT has developed a greenhouse gas emissions inventory based on the Operational Control Approach as defined by the World Resources Institute’s GHG Protocol.
+The MIT Office of Sustainability provides detailed information about MIT’s greenhouse gas emissions measuring and inventories.